saezlab/cache-manager/docs/community/contribute-docs.md

 Some other important things to know about the docs:

-- The Omnicache documentation consists of two parts: the docstrings in the code itself and the docs in the `docs/` folder.
+- The cache-manager documentation consists of two parts: the docstrings in the code itself and the docs in the `docs/` folder.
 The docstrings provide a clear explanation of the usage of the individual functions, while the documentation website you are looking at is built from the `docs/` folder.

-- The docstrings follow a Omnicache convention, based on the [Google Docstring Standard](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
+- The docstrings follow a cache-manager convention, based on the [Google Docstring Standard](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).

 - Our API documentation files in `docs/reference/source` contain the